Anglo-Persian Oil Company: 1933 agreement

 According to Daniel Yergin, "By the end of April 1933, a new agreement was finally forged.
 The concession area was reduced by three-quarters.
 Persia was guaranteed a fixed royalty of four shillings per ton, which protected it against fluctuations in oil prices.
 At the same time, it would receive 20 percent of the company's worldwide profits that were actually distributed to shareholders above a certain minimum sum.
 In addition, a minimum annual payment of £750,000, irrespective of other developments, was guaranteed.
 The royalties for 1931 and 1932 were to be recalculated on the new basis, and the 'Persianization' of the workforce was to be accelerated.
 Meanwhile, the duration of the concession was extended from 1961 to 1993."
 By 1950, Abadan had become the world's largest refinery.

-The Anglo-Persian Oil Company continued its large Persian operations although it changed its name to the AIOC in 1935.
+The Anglo-Persian Oil Company continued its large Persian operations although it changed its name to the Anglo-Iranian Oil Company in 1935.
 In spite of diversification the AIOC still relied heavily on its Iranian oil fields for three-quarters of its supplies, and controlled all oil in Iran.